Empowering Conversations with Bengali Women on Menopause

 Bengali women in Greenwich enjoyed a talk on menopause from their local NHS.
 The session was organised for the Bengali women’s group following their regular yoga session, and provided a dedicated space for women to ask questions, share experiences, and receive information about menopause.

-The session was organised through a collaboration between NHS South East London Integrated Care System (SEL ICS), the Royal Borough of Greenwich (RBG), Oxleas NHS Foundation Trust, and King’s College Hospital NHS Foundation Trust.
+The session was organised through a collaboration between NHS South East London Integrated Care System (SEL ICS), the Southeast London Gynaecology Network, the Royal Borough of Greenwich (RBG), and Oxleas NHS Foundation Trust.
+The Gynaecology Network is part of the Acute Provider Collaborative across the three acute hospitals of SEL and the Bengali women’s focus group was made possible through a ‘menopause grant’ awarded to the APC from NHS London to improve Menopause care across SEL.

 Dr. Nele Dumpert, Clinical Lead for the Women’s and Girls’ Health Hub in Greenwich, attended the session and answered questions, offering medical information and addressing common concerns related to menopause.